Australia PM meets Myanmar leader Suu Kyi, to raise human rights concerns

 Neither Suu Kyi nor Turnbull made public remarks before their meeting, but the Australian leader said on Sunday that Suu Kyi spoke “at considerable length” during the ASEAN meeting about Rakhine State, appealing to her Southeast Asian neighbors for humanitarian help.

+Suu Kyi had been scheduled to give a speech and answer questions at a foreign policy think-tank event in Sydney on Tuesday but canceled because she was not feeling well, event organizers said, without giving more details.

+Suu Kyi’s spokesman Zaw Htay declined comment and referred questions to the Myanmar embassy in Canberra.
+A Reuters call to the embassy went unanswered.

-Reporting by Tom Westbrook.
-Editing by Jane Wardell and Lincoln Feast
+Reporting by Tom Westbrook and Byron Kaye in SYDNEY and Simon Lewis in YANGON; Editing by Jane Wardell and Alex Richardson